philipp-winterle/crittr/README.md

 # crittr
 > High performance critical css extraction with a great configuration abilities.
-> crittr uses puppeteer as lower layer to extract the critical path stylesheet rules of a single or multiple urls.
+> crittr enables you to extract the critical path stylesheet rules of a single or multiple urls with lightning speed.
 Multiple urls are the unique selling point of this library due to the fact that nearly every website using one css file for multiple sub pages.
 Now you are able to gather the critical css of all pages in one extracting process.
 And this faster than any other library! :muscle:

 #### Feature Facts
 * Faster than other libraries doing similar work (factor 4x)